One Word. One Story. One Messiah.

 “Be holy, for I am holy.”

-And may we discover that in Jesus Christ, this call is not diminished—but fulfilled.
+And may we discover that in Jesus Christ, this call is not diminished—but intensified.

 Simply click “View Studies” under the category you want to explore.

-There you will find a table of weekly studies, each with a title and summary.
+There you will find a table of weekly studies, each with a title and short summary.

-Click on any week’s title to open its full lesson.
+Click on any week’s title to open the full lesson.

 Each lesson includes: